kaeyros-analytics-org/sema-doc/faqs/index.rst

 | A: Customers enter a draw for prizes after each purchase by scanning a Qr Code.

 | **Q: How are winners notified?**
-| A: Winners are notified via WhatsApp or Telegram.
+| A: Winners are notified via WhatsApp.